oracle/terraform-provider-oci/website/docs/d/database_autonomous_container_databases.html.markdown

 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
 * `infrastructure_type` - (Optional) A filter to return only resources that match the given Infrastructure Type.
+* `service_level_agreement_type` - (Optional) A filter to return only resources that match the given service level agreement type exactly.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.